Helping Neighbors LNK

 How to check on your USCIS application

-‣ Go to the USCIS Case Status
+‣ Go to USCIS Case Status

 Find your receipt number: This 13-character code can be found on your receipt notice (I-797C) or in the email you received from USCIS.